Carlton Banks: Development and characteristics

-In earlier seasons, Carlton made frequent references to virginity (which was by choice), and also planned to attend Princeton (Philip's alma mater).
-In later seasons, these arcs were both resolved: Carlton did indeed lose his virginity, but was not initially admitted to Princeton.
-He instead first attended the (fictional) University of Los Angeles, where he briefly managed ULA's student store, the Peacock.
-However, in the 6th and last season, he finally gained transfer admission to Princeton, and leaves for the East Coast in the series finale.
-He often proved both friend and foe for Will.
-Carlton's role model is talk show host Bryant Gumbel and his favorite musician (and guardian angel) is Tom Jones.
-His favorite actor is William Shatner, whom he annoys by making lame Star Trek jokes.
-He idolizes Macaulay Culkin because he starred in a highly successful movie that earned millions, and because he is "one heck of an actor!".
-In the episode "Hex and the Single Man", Carlton went trick-or-treating as Macaulay.
-In a later episode, it is revealed that Carlton has Santa Claus' fax number, which he has repeatedly used to request admission to Princeton.
-He is very similar to Family Ties character Alex P. Keaton in that he is a Republican, dresses in a preppy style, is obsessed with money, is short (Ribeiro is 5ft 6.25in, or 168cm), with his height a common butt of jokes by Will, and does not enjoy the popular music of most people his age.
-In some episodes, it is revealed that when he dances "other than the famous Carlton Dance" he dances very well.

 Ribeiro, who had previously been in the cast of the 1980s show Silver Spoons, auditioned wearing a track suit.
 Carlton was Ribeiro's breakout role, in which he "consistently stole scenes from Will Smith".
 Ribeiro said that Carlton was a character that he "had a blast playing for six years", but also noted that for many years thereafter, the role caused him to be "pigeon-holed as an actor based on that character".

 Carlton Banks is played by Jelani Talib in the 2019 short film Bel-Air, a reimagining of the original show as a modern drama.
 In September 2020, a two-season series based on the short film was picked up by the streaming service Peacock, with Will Smith as an executive producer commenting on his excitement to explore the characters in this format, specifically referencing "[t]he Carlton character, a Black young Republican, modern day?
 The heat that will be stirred up between these characters".
 Olly Sholotan was cast as Carlton in the actual reboot, described in one review as "not the same nerdy Alfonso Ribeiro with a token funny dance.
 He's almost cool—with toned biceps and a friend circle comprised [sic] lacrosse players".